Cheap Ways to Block Heat From Windows

 Texas has many native trees that can thrive in warmer climates and can be built to fit all needs for all houses.
 Choosing a tree is easy, and within a few years, you can have natural shade a great heat reduction from your windows.

 Alternatively, large shrubbery near windows can also be good for deflecting some of the light away from windows.
-While shrubs and hedges require a little more care than trees do, the benefits of having plant life around your home are many.
+While shrubs and hedges require a little more care than trees do, they’re a cheap way to block heat from windows.

 By reducing the amount of heat entering your home through your windows, you can save money on your heating and cooling bills and feel more comfortable in your naturally cooler home.
 Contact Green Energy of SA today to get started with energy efficient solutions.